A majority of African Americans are descendants of the Africans that were brought to the USA as slaves.

 After the American Revolution, the South faced a severe economic crisis.
 The area where tobacco was grown had become completely exhausted.
 Along with this, rice and indigo industries failed as well.
 As a result of this, the value of slaves began to drop.
 During this period, the mechanics of weaving and spinning were introduced.

 After the Union’s victory in the civil war, the Reconstruction period started.
 During this period, blacks made a lot of progress.
-They were given the right to vote, elected into the Congress and also appointed as sheriffs.
-Africans Americans also constructed their own churches, towns and businesses.
-Blacks settled in Mississippi because it had a lot of underdeveloped area.
+They were given the right to vote, elected into Congress, and also appointed as sheriffs.

 Although the Civil War had ended slavery, discrimination against the blacks remained.
 By the 20th century, the blacks had become tired of the constant violence and prejudice.
 They, along with various white people, launched the Civil rights Movement.
 Its purpose was to gain equal rights for the blacks.

-The movements started in the 1950/60s and continued for the next two decades.
+The movements started in the 1950/the 60s and continued for the next two decades.
 It culminated in equal rights being accorded to the African Americans across the United States, both in theory and practice.